 The Firm also represents clients in civil, criminal, and commercial litigation issues and counsels on litigation and settlement options and strategies.

 The Firm handles cases encompassing a wide range of areas, from securities fraud, banking, environmental law, land use, intellectual property to product liability, and at all levels in the judicial process, from the Regional Trial Courts, the Court of Appeals, all the way to the Supreme Court.

 The Firm appeared before the Supreme Court representing the small players of the downstream oil industry in a case involving the constitutionality of the Oil Deregulation Law.

 The Firm assisted the Department of Justice and the Securities and Exchange Commission in cases filed against securities brokers.
 The cases concerned dealt with purported violations of the Securities Regulation Code on insider trading, price manipulation, and non-disclosure of beneficial ownership.

-Together with US attorneys, we advised the Province of Marinduque in a suit filed in the courts of Nevada, USA against an international mining company, involving the restitution and remediation of the environment arising from a mining disaster which occurred in 1996.
-The suit is one of the largest environmental mass tort claims in the Philippine history.
+Together with US attorneys, the Firm advised the Province of Marinduque in a suit filed in the courts of Nevada, USA, against an international mining company, involving the restitution and remediation of the environment arising from a mining disaster which occurred in 1996.
+The suit is one of the largest environmental mass tort claims in Philippine history.

-Working with US lawyers, we represented clients who suffered asbestos-related diseases arising from exposure to asbestos products.
-The cases involve both filing with asbestos trusts and court litigation.
+In collaboration with US lawyers, the Firm represented clients who suffered asbestos-related diseases arising from exposure to asbestos products.
+The cases involved both filing with asbestos trusts and court litigation.

-In addition, the Firm handles cases before administrative, quasi-regulatory and quasi-judicial tribunals such as the Securities and Exchange Commission, Philippine Central Bank, Bureau of Immigration and Deportation, Bureau of Food and Drug, the Intellectual Property Office, and the Bureau of Internal Revenue.
+In addition to the foregoing, the Firm also handles cases before administrative, quasi-regulatory and quasi-judicial tribunals such as the Securities and Exchange Commission, Philippine Central Bank, Bureau of Immigration and Deportation, Bureau of Food and Drug, the Intellectual Property Office, and the Bureau of Internal Revenue.